hundredplans/obsidian/fof/screens/deck-manager.md

 - 1 Legendary -> 4 Rare Tokens 3 Random Rares
 - 1 Legendary -> 8 Common Tokens 5 Random Commons 1 Random Rare

-# Right-Clicking Cards
-- Blurbs

-# Left-Clicking Cards

-# Graph
+# Features
-- Cost graoh
-- Amount of minions/rituals/spells/buildings
-- Amount of legendaries
+- Specialized deck file that allows editing via text editors, listed by name
+- Loaned cards somehow displayed
+- Default cards can't be removed
+- When you press on a card it displays extra-information / model of card
+- When card is used add fancy stuff not grey-out?